tordvb10/github-cli-exam/README.md

     </li>
 </ol>

-Then you'd need to run the code
+Then you'd need to run the code to connect your device to the github client, and follow the instructions:

 ```
-$ echo hello
-hello
+git auth login
 ```